 Unconscious biases are sudden, snap judgements, and conclusions we draw about others without thinking.
 We're not generally aware of them, but our brain will process these perceptions within fractions of a second.
-This initial judgement can and will affect how we perceive and interact with people, social groups, influence decisions and behaviour.
+This initial judgment can and will affect how we perceive and interact with people and will influence our decisions an behaviour.

 Unconscious biases are apparent through the evaluation of skills and emotions in the workplace.
-Men are often labelled confident, passionate or decisive.
-When women exhibit the same behaviours, they're labelled as emotional, shrill, hysterical, or another variation of these emotions to downplay their intelligence and credibility as contributors within the workplace.
+Men are often labelled confident, passionate, or decisive.
+When women exhibit the same behaviours, they're often labelled as emotional, shrill, or hysterical.
+These negative labels downplay women's intelligence and credibility as contributors within the workplace.
 Foster says she has seen this play out during pitches.

 Women are asked questions men aren't during pitches.
-This includes variations of how will they manage home life, parenthood, etc. These unconscious biases of venture capitalists and investors become apparent when men are disproportionality disadvantaged when pitching.
+This includes variations of how will they manage home life, parenthood, etc..
+These unconscious biases of venture capitalists and investors become apparent when women are dis-proportionality disadvantaged when pitching.